Beyonce’s Twins In Danger? Health Scare Forces The Carters To Move Out

-Beyonce and her husband Jay Z have moved out of their Beverly Hills home.
+Beyonce and her husband, Jay Z, have moved out of their Beverly Hills home.
 The Carters found mold in their California mansion upon inspection.
-The superstar does not want to put her twin babies in danger and they left immediately.
+The superstar does not want to put her twin babies in danger, and they left immediately.

-Safety first.
+Safety first

 Beyonce and Jay Z had their home in Beverly Hills inspected to ensure it’s safety before bringing two more children into the world.
 According to Radar Online, the health inspectors found mold in the home, forcing them to move out.